zanzeoo/skyconnect/README.md

 It also can be used to control the shutter of a DSLR camera.

 It has been very well tested on an EQ5 GOTO mount.
-It's a DIY project that require soldering skills, i canot be responsible if you damage your equipments with it.
+It's a DIY project that require soldering skills, i can't be responsible if you damage your equipments with it.
 Do it at your own risk

-For EQ5 mount connect the Skyconnect board to the Rj12 connector of the Hand controller ( RS232 link.
-Set the hand controller to PC direct mode)
+For EQ5 mount connect the Skyconnect board to the Rj12 connector of the Hand controller.
-It allows you to control the shutter of a DSLR camera throught the handcontroller (see the EQ5 GOTO manual )
+It allows you to control the shutter of a DSLR camera throught the handcontroller (see the EQ5 GOTO manual).
+To control your mount from a PC, set the hand controller to PC direct mode

-You can also replace the hand controller by connecting the board directly into the RJ45 connector of the synscan box .Just unplug the hand controller and plug skyconnect instead, then Use Synscan pro APP or Stellarium.
+You can also replace the hand controller by connecting the board directly into the RJ45 connector of the synscan box.
+Just unplug the hand controller and plug skyconnect instead, then Use Synscan pro APP, Stellarium or SkySafari

 SET-UP: